Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Everyone should **dispose waste properly** and **avoid burning harmful materials**.
 - Reduce pollution by **recycling plastics**, **using cleaner fuels**, and **planting trees** that purify the air.
 - Keep a personal checklist noting **air, soil, and water pollutants** you observe in your area and suggest safe ways to control them.

+- Create a study box in your notebook for **harmful substances enter the environment** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **harmful substances enter the environment** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment